microsoft/promptflow/docs/how-to-guides/process-image-in-flow.md

         {"data:image/png;path": "./my-image.png"}

+Please note that `path` representation is not supported in Deployment scenario.

 ## Batch Input data
 Batch input data containing image can be of 2 formats:
 1. The same jsonl format of regular batch input, except that some column may be seriliazed image data or composite data type (dict/list) containing images.
 The serialized images can only be Url or Base64.
 E.g.